flows-network/github-pr-summary/README.md

 <img width="950" alt="image" src="https://user-images.githubusercontent.com/45785633/229329081-93728947-ad9f-44fb-85b1-067e6a0eb8ac.png">

 3. Click on the "Advanced" link to see more settings.
 Fill in the following environment variables.

+> The 5 varisbles below are defined in the flow function's Rust source code.
+You can assign their values in the source code in your fork directly and skip the environment variables setup below.

 * `login`: Fill in your personal github id here.
 The github app will act as you when posting review comments.
 * `owner`: Fill in the GitHub org for the repo you want to deploy the bot on.
 * `repo` : Fill in the GitHub repo you want to deploy the bot on.